Ptychography-4-0/ptychography/docs/source/contributing.rst

 To make sure our code base stays readable, we follow a `Code Style`_.

-Please update ``packaging/creators.json`` with your author information when you contribute to LiberTEM for the first time.
+Please update ``packaging/creators.json`` with your author information when you contribute to Ptychography 4.0 for the first time.
 This helps us to keep track of all contributors and give credit where credit is due!
 Please let us know if you wouldn't like to be credited.
 Our :ref:`authorship` describes in more detail how we manage authorship of Ptychography 4.0 and related material.